Professional Student Senate

 Senators represent each school and/or program which includes graduate & professional students and in which these students pay a governance fee as part of tuition.
 Each program elects one senator, unless enrollment of that program is above median enrollment.
 Median enrollment is calculated every three years or when a new program is added.

-Provide opportunities for and the promotion of interprofessional relations between the University's professional.graduate programs as well as the professional/graduate programs and the community at large (collegial, local and global).
+Provide opportunities for and the promotion of interprofessional relations between the University's professional/graduate programs and the community at large (collegial, local and global).
 Provide a voice for the professional/graduate students to the larger university.
 Provide input and recommendations on Pacific University policies, issues, and decisions affecting professional students.

 Professional Student Senate Bylaws and Handbook

 PSS meetings are open to all Pacific University community members and held bi-monthly.
-If you would like information about how to become a PSS senator and/or meeting locations and times, please contact your program representative or the Dean of Students Office.
+View the PSS Calendar for specific dates and times.
+If you would like information about how to become a PSS senator, please contact your program representative or the Dean of Students Office.
 View the PSS Brochure.